-In this example, we will restore the data to the newly created database testdb3 on target server.
+In this example, restore the data into the newly created database on the target Azure Database for MySQL server.

 - Open phpMyAdmin.

-- Select your database by clicking the database name in the list on the left of the screen.
+- Select your database.
+Click the database name in the list on the left.

 - Click the Export link.
-This should bring up a new screen that says View dump of database.
+A new page appears to view the dump of database.

-- In the Export area, click the Select All link to choose all of the tables in your database.
+- In the Export area, click the Select All link to choose the tables in your database.

-- In the SQL options area, click the right options.
+- In the SQL options area, click the appropriate options.

-- Click on the Save as file option and the corresponding compression option and then click the 'Go' button.
+- Click the Save as file option and the corresponding compression option and then click the Go button.
 A dialog box should appear prompting you to save the file locally.